 A HomeBuyer Report (Level 2) is the middle choice - it's fairly detailed and is good for most properties, but is not in depth enough for more complicated, or older, properties.

 A Building Survey (Level 3) is more in depth and is good for older or unusual properties, or ones that have had significant building work done to them.
 If you're planning on taking down walls, adding extensions or doing a lot of building work to your potential property, your Building Survey will tell you everything you need to know in detail.

 If you're not sure, have a look at our guide: What type of survey do I need?

 What is RICS?

-, the governing body for Chartered Surveyors.
+The RICS (Royal Institution of Chartered Surveyors) is the governing body for Surveyors.
 They provide up to date training, support and guidance, and they designed the HomeBuyer and Building Surveys, so everyone can be sure they are receiving a high quality document with the necessary information.

 How do I pick a good Chartered Surveyor?